 I wondered how Jessica starting school would affect the bond between my girls, but being separated during the day seems to have brought them even closer.
-Pick-up time always brings so much joy and it was wonderful to see their delight at being reunited again.
+Pick-up time always brings so much joy.
+It is wonderful to see their delight at being reunited again.
 Sophie has adjusted well to being on her own at home during the day and I’m enjoying that one-to-one time with Sophie that I’ve never really had before.
 It still feels a little odd to head out on an adventure without my big girl coming along for the ride, but it is nice to be able to give Sophie my full attention.
-Sophie’s personality seems to be blossoming as a result and it’s lovely to see.
+Sophie’s personality seems to be blossoming as a result which is lovely to see.
 She’s always been a confident child but now instead of always following Jessica’s lead on things, Sophie’s starting to take the lead at times and they are becoming equal partners in play.
 Afternoons are my favourite time of day – watching them both (mostly) playing happily together.

 Jessica (5 years 1 month)

-- Seems to be enjoying school and is making new friends although trying to find out from her how her day went is usually met with the response “I don’t remember” or “I don’t know” – good job that I get to find out how she is getting on through the updates on Tapestry!
+- Seems to be enjoying school and is making new friends.
+Trying to find out from her how her day went is usually met with the response “I don’t remember” or “I don’t know” though.
+It’s a good job that I get to find out how she is getting on through the updates on Tapestry!

 - Was awarded Star of the Week at Girls’ Brigade in her second week back and had her Girls’ Brigade enrolment at last week’s church parade service.

 - Has now been discharged from the hearing clinic after the last appointment showed that her hearing was now normal.
 That’s one less hospital appointment to worry about!